wanyingtian/python-mini-projects/README.md

 1. Scrabble
 * In this project, you will process some data from a group of friends playing scrabble.
 * You will use dictionaries to organize players, words, and points.
+2. Abruptly Goblins Planner
+* a codecademy practice project
+* plan a game night using dictionaries